ImangazalievM/Scripto/README.md

 ```
 For correct work of JS-interface must not contain methods with the same name.
 Otherwisе library will throws an exception.
 Also we don't need to set ```@JavaScriptInterface``` annotation.

-Add interface:
+2. Add interface to Scripto:

 ```java
 scripto.addInterface("Android", new AndroidInterface(context));
 ```

-To call ```showToastMessage``` method we need to create JS-function with the same name:
+3. To call ```showToastMessage``` method we need to create JS-function with the same name:

 ```javascript
 function showToastMessage(text) {